 Tony’s Datsun looks like a tin can with wheels.
-He drives like it’s a North Carolina demolition derby, never braking and weaving through traffic.
+He drives like he’s in a North Carolina demolition derby, never braking and weaving through traffic.
 I whoop and holler like I’m with Wayne and Floyd.
 Tony blasts KROQ through his tinny radio, Bay City Rollers.
 I’d never heard them before.
 We park off the boulevard, next to an adult porno shop.
 I drag Tony inside.
 I’d seen them in Times Square but never indulged.
 We laugh at the magazine covers and get kicked out after both of us crowd into a video booth and mock the simulated sex show.
 The manager catches us with our pants down and drags us outside.

 “Give us our money back,” Tony demands he refund the quarters we spent on the video machine.